Applications Open December 1 for Summer 2024 Tufts Pre-College Programs!

 Meet Your Program Staff

-Meghan Michaud, Instructor
+Meghan Michaud, Program Instructor

 Meghan Reilly Michaud is a Massachusetts based designer and educator.
 Michaud earned a BFA in Graphic Design from Rhode Island School of Design and an MEd in Secondary Education at Salem State University.
 She holds Massachusetts and National Board certification in art education.
 Michaud has been quoted in media such as Scholastic Art, US News and World Report, PBS Learning Media, EdTech, amongst other resources for her teaching and art education advocacy.
 In addition to teaching at Andover High School, Meghan continues her freelance design practice as Visual Identity Studio creating identity systems and communications for a variety of clients.
 Michaud is a member of the Board of Governors at the RISD Museum.

 On the last day of the program, students will participate in a virtual closing ceremony attended by family, friends, faculty and other members of the Tufts’ community.
+Parents and/or guardians will be invited to attend!

 Please note: the below is a sample schedule based on information at this time, considering an individual student attending the program scheduling independent work / recorded sessions in particular time slots.
 The schedule is subject to change as we continue to evolve the program and speaker list to be as meaningful as possible for our students and will look different for students choosing to attend live or independent work / recorded sessions differently.
 All times are in EASTERN TIME.
 Because this is a virtual program, meals will not be provided for students even if a meal is stated on the schedule - this is for demonstration only.
 Activities may occur during meal times.